 Elementary and Secondary Teacher Preparation Programs

 Applications to the Education program will only be accepted for the Fall or Spring terms.
-Students interested in consideration for the fall trimester must submit all required materials by June 15th; for the Spring term, November 27th.
+Students interested in consideration for the Fall 2015 term must submit all required materials by April 30th; for the Spring 2015 term, November 17th.
 Applicants must have a minimum GPA of 2.7 or complete a GPA Waiver application (Deadline: April 1) in order to be considered for admission.
 Students must submit a resume, Praxis I scores or a Praxis I waiver and attend a mandatory interview.
-Applicants for the Secondary Program must also submit Praxis II scores.
-An Education Department form must also be submitted with the application.
+Applicants must also submit Praxis II scores before starting coursework in the program.
 Learn more about the Teacher Preparation Program admission requirements.

 Executive Master of Business Administration (EMBA)

 Candidates to the EMBA program should be middle- and upper-level professionals who have meaningful managerial responsibility.
 A resume is required in addition to other application materials.
 Please visit www.newhaven.edu/EMBA for more details.

 Admission to the Forensic Science program is only available for the Fall trimester.
 The deadline for applications is March 15th for the fall term.
 Students interested in the Criminalistics concentration are required to submit GRE scores.
 In order to be eligible for the program, students must have a degree in a hard science field (biology, chemistry, or related field).
 Applications will be strengthened by an overall undergraduate average of 3.0 (on a 4.0 scale) and grades of "B" or better in science and mathematics courses.